Last Updated on

 Another key element would be the size of your vaporizer.
 Stationary vaporizers often have the benefit of providing a better user experience at the cost of immobility.
 Portable vaporizers can usually be carried in a small pocket and don’t draw too much attention in public.
 If you want to choose the right gadget for yourself, it is crucial that you figure out where and how much you want to use your vaporizer.

-Other important aspects might be the strength of the implemented battery, steam volume, taste, used materials and the user experience in general.
+Other important aspects might be the strength of the implemented battery, vapor quality and steam volume, taste, used materials and the user experience in general.

 A cheap alternative

 If you are looking for a vaporizer but you are not willing to pay up to hundreds of dollars, there is an old-school alternative that costs no more than 20 dollars.
 A simple glass pipe, known as eagle bill, does basically the same job just without the exact temperature control that the high tech gadgets are capable of.
 Add another dollar for a lighter and you are ready to go.